jerryaoverton/business-model-simulation/community/README.md

 pcn1, pcn2 | potential consumers (millions) for the competitor’s business model and our business model innovation respectively | 0-100 inv1, inv2 | coefficient of innovation for the competitor’s business model and our business model innovation respectively | 0.01-0.10

--	imt1, imt2: coefficient of imitation for the competitor’s business model and our business model innovation respectively.
-Range: 0.1-1.0
--	ped1, ped2: price elasticity of demand for the competitor’s business model and our business model innovation respectively.
-Range: 0.5-1.5
--	oe1, oe2: output elasticity for the competitor’s business model and our business model innovation respectively.
-Range: 0-1
--	cpex1, cpex2: initial capital investment (in $millions) for the competitor’s business model and our business model innovation respectively.
-Range: 0-100
--	pro1, pro2: days required to make a working prototype for the competitor’s business model and our business model innovation respectively.
-Range: 14-1000
--	ikp1, ikp2: improvement rate of key partners for the competitor’s business model and our business model innovation respectively.
-Range: 0.1-0.9
+imt1, imt2 | coefficient of imitation for the competitor’s business model and our business model innovation respectively | 0.1-1.0 ped1, ped2 | price elasticity of demand for the competitor’s business model and our business model innovation respectively | 0.5-1.5 oe1, oe2 | output elasticity for the competitor’s business model and our business model innovation respectively | 0-1 cpex1, cpex2 | initial capital investment (in $millions) for the competitor’s business model and our business model innovation respectively |: 0-100 pro1, pro2 | days required to make a working prototype for the competitor’s business model and our business model innovation respectively | 14-1000 ikp1, ikp2 | improvement rate of key partners for the competitor’s business model and our business model innovation respectively | 0.1-0.9

 The strategy is modeled after the open business model. the idea is to build brand taping into social networks interested in public service.
 This strategy increases both the reach of the brand and the network effect of the consumers.
 We model the strategy with the assumption of higher potential consumers and high coefficients of imitation.
 We selected on those records where pcn2 > 65 and imt2 > 0.75